jooahseo/project-jobly/readme.md

 # Jobly Backend

-This is the Express backend for Jobly, version 2.
+This is a job searching API using Node, Express, PostgreSQL.

+Used JWT(Json Web Token) to authenticate/authorize the user.

 To run this: